open-telemetry/opentelemetry-collector-contrib/receiver/windowsperfcountersreceiver/README.md

 It is based on the [Telegraf Windows Performance Counters Input Plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/win_perf_counters).

-Metrics will be generated with names and labels that match the performance counter path, i.e.

 - `Memory\Committed Bytes`
 - `Processor\% Processor Time`, with a datapoint for each `Instance` label = (`_Total`, `1`, `2`, `3`, ... )